-Besides the control heuristic for the the magnitude of the robot velocity, me define a strategy for the velocity direction.
-We aim to maintain the robots formation in a straight line, so we define in every processing step the velocity direction of a follower robots by an intermediate directions between its current velocity direction and the direction of the previous robot in order to gradually align the robots in the transport of the hose.
-In figure 4.9 we define $\mathbf{v}l$ as the velocity of the leader robot and $v_f$ as the velocity of the follower robot.
+Besides the control heuristic for the magnitude of the robot velocity, we define a strategy for the velocity direction.
+We aim to maintain the robots formation in a straight line, so we define in every processing step the velocity direction of the follower robots by an intermediate directions between its current velocity direction and the direction of the previous robot in order to gradually align the robots in the transport of the hose.
+In figure 4.9 we define

-Figure 4.10: Follower robot velocity
+Figure 4.10: Follower robot velocity.